Get,

 Now that you understand the benefits of Bael.
 Let’s look at some easy Bael recipe ideas you can try out:

-• Bael Chutney – A sticky, flavourful spread for snacks or flatbreads like parathas, make this chutney by combining 12 baels with brown sugar, black salt, cumin seeds, black pepper powder, fennel, regular salt, and a hint of red chili powder.
+• Bael Chutney: A sticky, flavourful spread for snacks or flatbreads like parathas.
+Make this chutney by combining 12 baels with brown sugar, black salt, cumin seeds, black pepper powder, fennel, regular salt, and a hint of red chilli powder.
 Reduce over medium-low heat till you have a thick, paste-like consistency.

-• Bael Jam – For a sweeter version of the previous recipe, use only the ingredients; bael, sugar, and lemon juice.
+• Bael Jam: For a sweeter version of the previous recipe, use only these ingredients: bael, sugar, and lemon juice.
 Follow the same instructions and reduce till you have an easily spreadable jam.

 Get all the benefits of bael with these tasty recipes.
 Don’t be afraid to venture outside your comfort zone, while bael juice recipes may be easy, there are so many other ways to consume this fruit!